Simona Necidová

-Simona Necidová (born 20 January 1994) is a Czech football defender who plays for Czech First Division club Liberec on loan from Slavia Prague and the Czech Republic national team.
+Simona Necidová (born 20 January 1994) is a Czech football defender who played for Czech First Division club Slavia Prague and the Czech Republic national team.
 Her elder brother Tomáš Necid is also an international footballer.

 Club career

 Necidová joined Slavia Prague in 2007 and broke into the first team during the 2011–12 season.
 In the 2015–16 UEFA Women's Champions League, she scored the winning goal in Slavia's 2–1 win over Zvezda Perm which qualified her team for the quarter-final.

 International career

 At the 2016 Cyprus Cup Necidová scored a late goal against Wales to secure a 1–0 win for the Czech Republic.